-Pistachio nut butter, guacamole-flavored tortilla chips, and oat milk-based ice creams are hitting Walmart’s shelves—complete with eye-catching packaging and ringing in at less than $5 a pop.
+Pistachio nut butter, guacamole-flavoured tortilla chips, and oat milk-based ice creams are hitting Walmart’s shelves—complete with eye-catching packaging and ringing in at less than $5 a pop.
 These products are among the 300 in the retailer’s new private label line Bettergoods, its first food brand launch in 20 years.

-Described by Walmart as “a new elevated experience that delivers quality, unique, chef-inspired food at an incredible value,” Bettergoods is emblematic of the shifting perception of private label brands in the FMCG sector and changing consumer behaviors, especially in the United States—and retailers and national CPG brands should take heed.
+Described by Walmart as “a new elevated experience that delivers quality, unique, chef-inspired food at an incredible value,” Bettergoods is emblematic of the shifting perception of private label brands in the FMCG sector and changing consumer behaviours, especially in the United States—and retailers and national CPG brands should take heed.

 The legacy of private label brands